 Care

 Threadfin rainbows are good fish for intermediate to advanced fish keepers.
 These fish act like normal freshwater schooling fish, but have some specific spacial and dietary needs.
-It should also be noted that some hobbyists only like keeping threadfin rainbows in a species-only aquarium setup.
+It should also be noted that experienced keepers only like keeping threadfin rainbows in a species-only aquarium setup.

 Here’s how to make sure your threadfin rainbowfish stay happy and healthy!